 “Abstraction is the process of applying policy to the available TE information within a domain, to produce selective information that represents the potential ability to connect across the domain.
 Thus, abstraction does not necessarily offer all possible connectivity options, but presents a general view of potential connectivity according to the policies that determine how the domain's administrator wants to allow the domain resources to be used.”

-[TE-Topo] describes a YANG base model for TE topology without any technology specific parameters.
+[TE-Topo] Describes a YANG base model for TE topology without any technology specific parameters.
 Moreover, it defines how to abstract for TE-network topologies.

-[ACTN-Frame] provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction methods for both packet and optical networks.
+[ACTN-Frame] Provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction methods for both packet and optical networks.
 This is an important consideration since the choice of the abstraction method impacts protocol design and the information it carries.
 According to [ACTN-Frame], there are three types of topology:

 White topology: This is a case where the PNC provides the actual network topology to the MDSC without any hiding or filtering.
 In this case, the MDSC has the full knowledge of the underlying network topology;